karthiksing05/personal-website/content/about.md

 </div>

-*pictures taken in georgia tech, alaska, switzerland | july, august 2025*
+*pictures taken in georgia tech, alaska, switzerland*

 ## more